5930

 What causes under-eye bags?

-Bags under the eyes can be a real source of worry for many patients.
-Under-eye bags can make patients look tired and aged, and many people may seek a solution to this issue to make their under-eye area appear brighter and smoother.
-The primary cause for under-eye bags is age, as the fat around the eye area is displaced and the tissues in the area, including in the muscles in the lower eyelid, weaken.
-This can cause a puffy appearance, and fluid can accumulate in the area below the eye, adding to the appearance of swelling.
+Bags of skin under the eyes are truly a source of worry for countless patients.
+Under-eye bags will make patients look tired and aged, and many may seek a solution to this issue, in order to make the under-eye area appear brighter and smoother again.
+The primary cause of under-eye bags is the aging process, as the fat around the eye area is reduced, and as a result, the muscles in the lower eyelid weaken.
+Unsurprisingly, this develops a puffy appearance, caused by fluid accumulating below the eye, adding to the appearance of swelling.

 Using Botox for under-eye bags